goodpileus/goodpileus.github.io/_pages/0-directory.md

 at the moment:
 - teaching [Handmade Web](https://handmade-web.net/) at VCU
 - working on some websites
-- translating Fool's Rest into a website

 > &mdash;&mdash;

-this version of the site is still young. \
 i'm working on getting all the rooms together...

 to do:
 - blog/writing space
-- filters for studio
 - more photos

 <!-- <br> -->